3" Gun Motor Carriage M10 at the Patton Museum of Cavalry and Armor.

 3" Gun Motor Carriage M10A1.

-This earlier-production vehicle has auxiliary armor bosses on the turret and hull sides.
+This earlier-production vehicle also has auxiliary armor bosses on the turret and hull sides.
 There is an indentation for an antenna mount in the hull side.
 The .50cal machine gun is mounted, and stowage for a towing cable is visible.
 (Picture from TM 9-1750L Hull and Turret Electrical Systems, Tracks and Suspension for 3-inch Gun Motor Carriages M10 and M10A1.)

 3" Gun Motor Carriage M10A1.